App modernisation and new ways of working for leading SaaS provider

 Cevo commenced the engagement with a review of the proposed platform architecture in order to validate the approach and suggest pragmatic implementation steps.
 This resulted in:

-1) Recommendations for a robust, reliable, containerised architecture, with overview as follows:
+1) Recommendations for a robust, reliable, containerised architecture.

 2) A set of four guiding technology principles which were used to guide the platform redevelopment: